hansonxyz/Scripts/readme.md

 2. **db.sh**: A handy tool designed for Laravel and WordPress projects that simplifies the interaction with MySQL databases directly from the shell.

-3. **encrypt_tar.sh**: This script generates an encrypted tar.gz file and a companion shell script.
+3. **encrypt_to_shellscript.sh**: This script generates an encrypted tar.gz file and a companion shell script.
 When executed, the shell script prompts the user for a password, which is required to extract the contents of the encrypted tar.gz file.

 ## License